 CIS Community Defense Model for CIS Controls v7.1

-This paper presents the CIS Community Defense Model (CDM)—our way to bring more rigor, analytics, and transparency to the security recommendations found in the CIS Controls.
+This paper presents the CIS Community Defense Model (CDM)—our way to bring more rigor, analytics, and transparency to the security recommendations found in CIS Controls.
 The CDM leverages the open availability of comprehensive summaries of attacks and security incidents (e.g., the Verizon Data Breach Investigations Report DBIR), and the industry-endorsed ecosystem that is developing around the MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) Model.
 In particular, the ATT&CK Model comprehensively lists the Tactics used by attackers (roughly, the steps in an attack) as well as the many Techniques that an attacker could use at each step (Tactic).

 The CIS CDM was constructed using the following process: